What really is 5S?

 - Shitsuke

-The concepts themselves will not tell us much, unless we know Japanese.
-Maybe the English version will tell us a little more:
+The concepts themselves won't tell us much unless we know Japanese.
+Perhaps the English version will tell us a little more:

 - Sort